datawookie/emayili/README.md

 smtp(email, verbose = TRUE)
 ```

+You can identify emails which have been sent using `{emayili}` by the
+presence of an `X-Mailer` header which includes both the package name
+and version.

 ### Using STARTTLS

 If you’re trying to send email with a host that uses the STARTTLS